Base Operations|World Cup 26 Report

 When does risk peak across tournament venues?

-55% of all incidents occur during evening and nighttime hours.
-The exact window when fans travel to and from matches.
+55% of all incidents occur during evening and nighttime hours — the exact window when fans travel to and from matches.

 NRG Stadium